 The Company includes currency gains and losses on short-term intercompany advances in the determination of net income and loss.
-Currency gains and losses, including transaction gains and losses and those on short-term intercompany advances, included in net loss were net gains of approximately \$0.1 million for both years ended December 31, 2009 and 2008.
+Currency gains and losses, including transaction gains and losses and those on short-term intercompany advances, included in net loss were a currency net loss of approximately \$0.1 million for in the year ended December 31, 2010 and a currency net gain of \$0.1 million in the year ended December 31, 2009.
 The Company reports gains and losses on intercompany foreign currency transactions that are of a long-term investment nature as a separate component of shareholders' equity.